-Under the Resolutions, Metropolitan may issue bonds and other obligations payable from Net Operating Revenues junior and subordinate to the Bonds, including the 2020A Bonds, and the Parity Obligations, subject to the provisions of the Act.
-Metropolitan adopted Resolution 9199 on March 8, 2016 (the "Master Subordinate Resolution"), which authorizes Metropolitan to issue bonds ("Subordinate Bonds") and other obligations ("Subordinate Obligations") secured with a pledge that is subordinate to the pledge securing the Bonds, including the 2020A Bonds, and the other Parity Obligations.
-As of December 1, 2019, Metropolitan had \$1.26 billion aggregate principal amount of Subordinate Bonds outstanding.
+Under the Resolutions, Metropolitan may issue bonds and other obligations payable from Net Operating Revenues junior and subordinate to the Bonds, including the 2020C Bonds, and the Parity Obligations, subject to the provisions of the Act.
+Metropolitan adopted Resolution 9199 on March 8, 2016 (the "Master Subordinate Resolution"), which authorizes Metropolitan to issue bonds ("Subordinate Bonds") and other obligations ("Subordinate Obligations") secured with a pledge that is subordinate to the pledge securing the Bonds, including the 2020C Bonds, and the other Parity Obligations.
+As of May 1, 2020, Metropolitan had \$1.42 billion aggregate principal amount of Subordinate Bonds outstanding.
+As described under "PLAN OF REFUNDING" and above, on or before July 1, 2020, Metropolitan expects to refund \$35,645,000 principal amount of its outstanding Subordinate Bonds (being a portion of its Subordinate Water Revenue Refunding Bonds, 2017 Series B) from funds drawn under its RBC Short-Term Revolving Credit Facility and issue \$35,645,000 principal amount of notes thereunder (which notes will be repaid and redeemed with proceeds of the 2020C Bonds).

 Metropolitan's Subordinate Water Revenue Bonds, 2016 Authorization Series A (the "2016A Subordinate Bonds") were issued in a direct purchase arrangement with Bank of America, N.A. ("BANA").
-In connection with the issuance of the 2016A Subordinate Bonds, Metropolitan entered into a Continuing Covenant Agreement (the "2016 BANA Agreement") with BANA to provide for the purchase by BANA of the 2016A Subordinate Bonds.
+In connection with the issuance of the 2016A Subordinate Bonds, Metropolitan entered into a

+Continuing Covenant Agreement (the "2016 BANA Agreement") with BANA to provide for the purchase by BANA of the 2016A Subordinate Bonds.
 Metropolitan has secured its obligation to pay principal and interest under the 2016 BANA Agreement on parity with the Subordinate Bonds.
-Metropolitan's outstanding Subordinate Bonds, including the 2016A Subordinate Bonds, and the 2016 BANA Agreement are more fully described in Appendix A under the caption "METROPOLITAN EXPENSES -Outstanding Subordinate Revenue Bonds and Subordinate Parity Obligations."
+Metropolitan's outstanding Subordinate Bonds, including the 2016A Subordinate Bonds, and the 2016 BANA Agreement are more fully described in Appendix A under the caption "METROPOLITAN EXPENSES - Outstanding Subordinate Revenue Bonds and Subordinate Parity Obligations."

 Metropolitan has also entered into two note purchase and continuing covenant agreements with BANA (the "Subordinate Refunding Note Purchase Agreement" and the "2019 Subordinate Note Purchase Agreement," respectively, and together, the "Subordinate Note Purchase Agreements").
 The Subordinate Refunding Note Purchase Agreement provided for the purchase by BANA of Metropolitan's \$46.8 million principal amount of Short-Term Revenue Refunding Certificates, Series 2019 A (the "2019A Subordinate Short-Term Refunding Notes").
-As of December 1, 2019, Metropolitan had \$46.8 million in outstanding notes under the Subordinate Refunding Note Purchase Agreement.
+As of May 1, 2020, Metropolitan had \$46.8 million in outstanding notes under the Subordinate Refunding Note Purchase Agreement.
 Under the 2019 Subordinate Note Purchase Agreement, Metropolitan may borrow, through the issuance and sale from time to time of short-term notes to be purchased by BANA, additional subordinate short-term notes in an aggregate principal amount not to exceed \$39.2 million.
-As of December 1, 2019, Metropolitan had \$0 in outstanding notes under the 2019 Subordinate Note Purchase Agreement.
-Metropolitan Agreement is a not to exceed \$39.2 million.
-As of December 1, 2019, Metropolitan had \$0 in outstanding notes under the 2019 Subordinate Note Purchase Agreement.
-Metropolitan had \$0 in outstanding notes under the 2019 Subordinate Note Purchase Agreement.

-obligations to repay notes evidencing borrowings under each of the Subordinate Note Purchase Agreements with BANA by a pledge of and lien on Net Operating Revenues on a basis junior and subordinate to the Bonds, including the 2020A Bonds, and all Parity Obligations under the Resolutions.
-See Appendix A under the caption "METROPOLITAN EXPENSES - Outstanding Subordinate Revenue Bonds and Subordinate Parity Obligations - Subordinate Short-Term Certificates" for a description of the BANA Subordinate Note Purchase Agreements.
+As of May 1, 2020, Metropolitan had \$0 in outstanding notes under the 2019 Subordinate Note Purchase Agreement.
+Metropolitan has secured its obligations to repay notes evidencing borrowings under each of the Subordinate Note Purchase Agreements with BANA by a pledge of and lien on Net Operating Revenues on parity with its Subordinate Bonds and on a basis junior and subordinate to the Bonds, including the 2020C Bonds, and all Parity Obligations under the Resolutions.
+See Appendix A under the caption "METROPOLITAN EXPENSES - Outstanding Subordinate Revenue Bonds and Subordinate Parity Obligations -Subordinate Short-Term Certificates" for a description of the BANA Subordinate Note Purchase Agreements.